 With respect to the Funds' Investor Class, to the extent each Fund's total annual fund operating expenses (exclusive of Acquired Fund Fees and Expenses (if any), brokerage expenses, interest expense, taxes and extraordinary expenses) exceed 1.25% of such Fund's average daily net assets for a particular fiscal year of the Fund, the Adviser will reduce the Management Fee and/or Other Expenses otherwise payable to the Adviser with respect to such Fund for such fiscal year by an amount equal to such excess, and/or the Adviser shall reimburse the Fund by the amount of such excess.
 This fee waiver and reimbursement agreement for each Fund (the "Investor Class Shares Expense Agreement") shall continue through August 31, 2024.
-The Adviser will be permitted to recapture expenses it has borne through the Investor Class Shares Expense Agreement to the extent that a Fund's expenses in later periods fall below the annual rates set forth in the Investor Class Shares Expense Agreement or in previous letter agreements; provided, however, that such recapture payments do not cause the Fund's expense ratio (after recapture) to exceed the lesser of (i) the expense cap in effect at the time of the waiver and (ii) the expense cap in effect at the time of the recapture.
+The Adviser will be permitted to recapture expenses it has borne through the Investor Class Shares Expense Agreement to the extent that a Fund's expenses in later periods fall below the annual rates set forth in the Investor Class Shares Expense Agreements; provided, however, that such recapture payments do not cause the Fund's expense ratio (after recapture) to exceed the lesser of (i) the expense cap in effect at the time of the waiver and (ii) the expense cap in effect at the time of the recapture.
 Notwithstanding the foregoing, the Funds will not pay any such deferred fees and expenses more than three years after the date on which the fee and expenses were deferred.
 The Adviser may not discontinue or modify this waiver prior to August 31, 2024 without the approval by the Fund's Board of Trustees.

 In addition, with respect to the Funds' Institutional Class, to the extent the total annual fund operating expenses (exclusive of Acquired Fund Fees and Expenses (if any), brokerage expenses, interest expense, taxes and extraordinary expenses) exceed 0.85% and 1.00% of the Vulcan Value Partners Fund's and the Vulcan Value Small Cap Fund's average daily net assets, respectively for a particular fiscal year of the Fund, the Adviser will reduce the Management Fee and/or Other Expenses otherwise payable to the Adviser with respect to such Fund for such fiscal year by an amount equal to such excess, and/or the Adviser shall reimburse the Fund by the amount of such excess.
 This fee waiver and reimbursement agreement for each Fund (the "Institutional Share Class Expense Agreement") shall continue through August 31, 2024.
-The Adviser will be permitted to recapture expenses it has borne through the Institutional Share Class Expense Agreement to the extent that a Fund's expenses in later periods fall below the annual rates set forth in the Institutional Share Class Expense Agreement; provided, however, that such recapture payments do not cause the Fund's expense ratio (after recapture) to exceed the lesser of (i) the expense cap in effect at the time of the waiver and (ii) the expense cap in effect at the time of the recapture.
+The Adviser will be permitted to recapture expenses it has borne through the Institutional Share Class Expense Agreement to the extent that a Fund's expenses in later periods fall below the annual rates set forth in the Institutional Share Class Expense cap in effect at the time of the waiver and (ii) the expense cap in effect at the time of the waiver and (ii) the expense cap in effect at the time of the recapture.
 Notwithstanding the foregoing, the Funds will not pay any such deferred fees and expenses more than three years after the date on which the fee and expenses were deferred.
 The Adviser may not discontinue or modify this waiver prior to August 31, 2024 without the approval by the Fund's Board of Trustees.